ruby-hyperloop/hyperloop-js/README.md

 </html>
 ```

-Copy the code above into an `index.html` file and launch a simple web server with `ruby -run -e httpd . -p 8000` then navigate to  http://localhost:8000/
+Copy the code above into an `index.html` file and launch a simple web server with `ruby -run -e httpd . -p 8000` (or if you prefer Python) `python -m SimpleHTTPServer` then navigate to  http://localhost:8000/

 ### Want a larger example?